High-Entropy Skutterudites as Thermoelectrics: Potential Synthesizability, Enhanced Stability and Band Convergence via

 where, $H_{\mathrm{f},i}$ and $g_i$ are the formation energy and degeneracy of configuration $i$, respectively and $\left\langle H_{\mathrm{f}}\right\rangle$ is the average formation energy of all configurations of the ensemble.
 The enthalpy cost parameter, ${\left\langle\Delta H_{\mathrm{hull}}\right\rangle_{\Omega}}$, is defined as,

 where $H_{\mathrm{f}, \text{hull}}$ is the energy of the hull at the HE stoichiometry.

 To describe the thermodynamic density of states of the high-entropy skutterudites, a 32-atom conventional cell containing 8 cationic sites was built.
 All potential configurations and their degeneracies were obtained using the SOD package~\cite{sod}.
 For this cell, 112 inequivalent configurations were identified for a HE skutterudite with four different cations at an equimolar ratio.
 Convex hulls were built not only considering the binary skutterudites (MSb$_3$) and the high-entropy alloy, but also including all high-symmetry bimetallic (M$^1_{x}$M$^2_{1-x}$Sb$_3$) and trimetallic (M$^1_{x}$M$^2_{y}$M$^3_{1-x-y}$Sb$_3$) skutterudites (M,M$^1$,M$^2$,M$^3$=Fe,Co,Ni,Rh,Pd,Pt,Ir) in which the stoichiometry follows a Zintl electron count of 24 valence electrons per formula unit~\cite{Luo_nc_2015}.
 Although disordered binary and ternary skutterudites were not included in the convex-hull calculations, the small energy differences observed between different configurations in the high-entropy compounds suggest that the convex hull's shape and depth are unlikely to change significantly.

-All structures were fully relaxed (atoms and lattice) using first-principles density functional theory calculations performed with the VASP~\cite{kresse_vasp,vasp_prb1996} program and projector-augmented wave potentials~\cite{PAW}.
-The total energies were computed utilizing the exchange-correlation functional proposed by Perdew et al.~\cite{PBE} with Grimme D3 Van der Waals corrections~\cite{Grimme_jcp_2010}, and the core electrons described by the potentials suggested by Calderon et al~\cite{Calderon_cms_2015}.
+All structures were fully relaxed (atoms and lattice) using first-principles density functional theory calculations performed with the VASP~6.3~\cite{kresse_vasp,vasp_prb1996} program and projector-augmented wave potentials~\cite{PAW}.
+The total energies were computed using the exchange-correlation functional proposed by Perdew et al.~\cite{PBE} with Grimme D3 Van der Waals corrections~\cite{Grimme_jcp_2010}, and the core electrons described by the potentials suggested by Calderon et al~\cite{Calderon_cms_2015}.
 A high kinetic energy cutoff of 500~eV and a dense $\Gamma$-centered 4$\times$4$\times$4 Monkhorst-Pack k-point mesh were used to sample the reciprocal space.
 The wave function was considered converged when the energy difference between two consecutive electronic steps was less than 10$^{-8}$~eV.
 To obtain the optimized conventional unit cell geometry, both the atomic positions and the lattice vectors were fully relaxed until the maximum force component acting on any atom was less than 10$^{-4}$~eV/\AA, employing a supplementary support grid to mitigate the noise in the computed forces.